Daniexp/Tokenizer/README.md

 ---

 ## 🧠 Design Choices & Justification
+The fungible token will be use as payment to participate in a raffle and the contract is able to save a register of all the tickets and select a winner selecting a random token/ticket and reset the register for a new raffle.
+- 1 token = 1 ticket
+- Random winner selection
+- Reset register for new ruffles

 ### 🔠 Token Name & Symbol
-- The name DELToken42 includes "42" as required.
+- The name RAFFLE42 includes "42" as required and the main use of the token itself.
-- Symbol DEL42 is short, readable, and reflects the token name.
+- Symbol RAF42 is short, readable, and reflects the token name.

 ### ⚙️ Technical Stack
 - **Blockchain Platform**: Binance Smart Chain (Testnet)